msuperdock/vim-foldout/README.md

 Plug 'msuperdock/vim-foldout'
 ```

+If your `.vimrc` uses `mkview` or `loadview` to save and restore view data,
+remove these commands and set `g:foldout_save`.
+(The `mkview` and `loadview`
+commands need to be called in certain sequence with foldout commands, and
+foldout handles this for you.)
+For example:

+```
+let g:foldout_save = 1
+```

 foldout is automatically enabled by default in all buffers whose filenames
 contain an extension.
 You can change this using the `g:foldout_files` variable;
 see below.

-If your `.vimrc` uses `mkview` or `loadview` to save and restore view data,
-remove these commands and set `g:foldout_save`; for example:

-```
-let g:foldout_save = 1
-```

-(The `mkview` and `loadview` commands need to be called in certain sequence with
-foldout commands, and foldout handles this for you.)

 ## Options